Connect with others who understand.

 How Is Epithelial Ovarian Cancer Diagnosed?

-Epithelial cancers of the ovary can be diagnosed following a series of tests.
-If you notice possible symptoms of ovarian cancer, or if your doctor detects potential signs like a lump during a physical exam, your doctor may perform a pelvic exam.
-Your doctor will examine your vagina, cervix, and the other tissues in the pelvis, and feel for any lumps.
+Epithelial cancers of the ovary can be diagnosed after a series of tests.
+If you or your doctor notices possible symptoms of ovarian cancer, your cancer care team may perform a pelvic exam.
+Your doctor will examine your vagina, cervix, and the other tissues in the pelvis and feel for any lumps.

-A CA-125 blood test may also detect signs of cancer.
-The CA-125 molecule is made by cancer cells.
-High CA-125 levels can be a sign of epithelial ovarian cancer or of other benign conditions, like endometriosis.
+A CA-125 blood test may also find signs of cancer.
+The CA-125 molecule is released by cells into the blood.
+High CA-125 levels can be a sign of epithelial ovarian cancer or other benign conditions, like endometriosis — a condition where tissue similar to the lining of the uterus grows outside the uterus.

 Your doctor may want to use imaging tests to get a better look at your reproductive organs.
-This often includes an ultrasound, which uses sound waves to form images.
-Some people may need to use another imaging test such as a computed tomography (CT) or magnetic resonance imaging (MRI) scan.
+These tests often include an ultrasound, which uses sound waves to form images.
+Some people may need another imaging test, such as a CT or MRI scan.

 Treating Epithelial Ovarian Cancer

-Doctors may recommend several different types of treatments for epithelial ovarian cancer, such as surgery, chemotherapy, and targeted therapy.
-Your treatment plan may depend on the gene changes found in your cancer cells and whether it is possible to surgically remove your cancer, as well as other factors.
+Doctors may recommend several different types of treatments for epithelial ovarian cancer.
+These include surgery, chemotherapy, and targeted therapy.
+Your ovarian cancer treatment plan may depend on the gene changes found in your cancer cells and whether it’s possible to surgically remove your cancer, as well as other factors.

 Those other factors include your: